 The yearly section includes:

 - Financial Goals

 - Use this worksheet to list your short, mid, and long term financial goals.
-This will help to remember your goals as you continue to work toward achieving those goals.
+This will help you remember your goals as you continue working toward achieving those goals.
 If you have multiple goals in each section, list them in order of importance, and decide when you want to achieve them.

 - Fixed Expenses Tracker

 - Fixed expenses are regular bills that must be paid on a weekly, monthly, quarterly or yearly frequency.
 The Fixed Expenses Tracker worksheet provides a high level overview of all expenses throughout the year on one sheet.